dvisionlab/Larvitar/docs/api/modules/postProcessing/applyKernel.md

   - **`convolve`**: The core algorithm that performs the mathematical convolution.
 It iterates over image pixels, applies the kernel weights, and handles boundary logic.
   - **`getTypedArrayConstructor`**: A helper utility that inspects the input image's pixel data to select the correct `TypedArray` constructor (e.g., `Int16Array`, `Uint8Array`) for the output.
 This preserves the numerical precision and data type of the original image.
+  - **`generateGaussianKernel`**: Generates a Gaussian kernel matrix for blurring operations based on size and sigma parameters.
+  - **`generateSharpenKernel`**: Generates a sharpening kernel matrix based on size and strength parameters.

 <div style="text-align: center;">
     <img src="https://press.r1-it.storage.cloud.it/logo_trasparent.png" alt="D/Vision Lab" height="200" />